JamesRXiao/The-Grid-Software/README.md

 A layout of the floor can be found here: [Google Sheets](https://docs.google.com/spreadsheets/d/1Plh8lO02KhHBDETudAaVY9BvlBedDt_4V1slBKskpGw/edit?usp=sharing)

-Project led by James Xiao, Vivian Ang, Xinlan Tanner MIT '29
+Project led by James Xiao, Vivian Ang, Xinlan Tanner

+MIT '29

 ## Notes (!)
 - Pygame is unable to be installed with pip on the latest version (3.14) of Python.
 Use `pip install pygame-ce` instead.
 - Due to frame protocol reasons, each color value command (R, G, B), can be from 0-254 instead of 0-255.
 Bright white would be (254, 254, 254).
+- Pls refrain from making the entire dance floor full bright white.
+While our system is designed to safely handle more than that load, we don't want to overload our power supplies and heat up our boards :(

 ## Quick start